Static reflection is used to ask questions about the tasks in the program. The most useful static reflection predicates are:

 is true if ?task has a method that matches the call ?call.
 This sounds like TaskCalls, but it's different.
 For example, in our Starflight example, the query [TaskCalls ?
 Hue] will tell you what tasks call Hue.
 But [TaskCalls ?
 [Hue pure]] will tell you what tasks specifically call Hue with pure as its argument.

-These predicates work in all modes.
+These predicates work in all modes, save for Method which requires its first argument to be an input.
 So you can use CompoundTask both to check whether something is a compound task, and also to enumerate all the compound tasks in your program.

 Static reflection is useful in many ways.
 It's particularly useful for debugging and design-rule checking.
 Let's look at some examples now.